-1.)
-How individuals are shaped by their own past and by the past of their society and institutions;
+- understanding how individuals are shaped by their own past and by the past of their society and institutions

-3.)
-The operation of large-scale forces responsible for causing change over time, such as politics, economics, and religion;
+2.)
+The operation of large-scale forces responsible for causing change over time, such as politics, economics, and religion.

 Practical Learning Goals.
 Students who study History at Rutgers University can expect to develop the following practical skills:

 1.)
-The ability to read and understand a variety of literary forms, including primary sources such as diplomatic correspondence, journalistic reports, and private papers, as well as secondary sources written in academic prose;
+The ability to read and understand a variety of historical primary sources such as archival documents, diplomatic correspondence, journalistic reports, and private papers

-3.)
-The ability to write persuasively and communicate effectively;

 4.)
+The ability to write persuasively and communicate effectively

-The ability to work independently and to conduct independent research.
+5.)
+The ability to work independently and to conduct independent research

 Accomplishing these goals requires hard work and perseverance.
 Students who make a serious commitment to the discipline should find, however, that in addition to acquiring valuable concepts and skills they will also develop an appreciation for History that will continue after their formal education has been completed.